KohaILS/koha-manual-zh-cn/source/patronspreferences.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Asks : \_\_\_ to allow/disallow auto-renewal for account.
-If allowed a patron will be able to update their own account to allow/disallow auto-renewal
+If allowed a patron will be able to update their own account to allow/disallow auto-renewal.

 Default: Allow only staff